knno/kengine-archive/docs/0.2/README.md

 ## Usage

-> For guides, please refer to the [Documentation](https://knno.github.io/kengine/).
-As there are many uses of Kengine.
+> Note that there are many uses of Kengine.
 > Ranging from replacing a simple asset, to managing game mods.

-These are a few examples on how to use Kengine.
+Below are a few examples on how to use Kengine.

 ### Simplest Asset Replacement Usage